amoolagundla/DotNetRuleEngine/README.md

 > DotNetRuleEngine allows you to write your business logic as series of rules to keep your code clean and structured.
 Supports both **synchronous** and **asynchronous** execution and it is **S.O.L.I.D** compliant.

+### A few reasons use DotNetRuleEngine ###
+- S.O.L.I.D
+- Separation of Concern.
+- Encapsulates varying behavior.
+Such as business rules.
+- Easy to maintain.
+- Testable code.

 ```csharp
 PM> Install-Package DotNetRuleEngine
 ```